Family: Ericaceae Juss.

 Rhododendron ferrugineum

-Distribution: Mountains of Europe – Pyrenees, Alps, Jura, Northern Apennines, Dinarides.
+Distribution: Mountains of Europe – the Pyrenees, Alps, Jura, Northern Apennines, Dinarides.
 It has been introduced to the Bohemian Massif (Králický Sněžník).

-Habitat: It grows on grassy meadows, mountain pastures and stony slopes, in woodland margins, on acid soils, from mountains to alpine altitudinal zone (up to 2840 metres above sea level).
+Ecology: It grows on grassy meadows, mountain pastures and stony slopes, in woodland margins, on acid soils, from mountains to alpine altitudinal zone (up to 2840 metres above sea level).
+Blooms from June to August.

 Description: A small and evergreen shrub, 30–120(–150) cm high.
 The leaves are eliptic, entire, with inrolled margins and rusty scales beneath.
 The flowers are in clusters of 6–10, bell-shaped corolla is about 1,5 cm long, pinkish-red.
-Flowers from June to August.
 The fruit is a capsule.

-Threat and Protection: The Alpine-rose is a protected plant in Austria, Italy, Slovenia and Serbia.
+Threat and protection: The Alpine-rose is a protected plant in Austria, Italy, Slovenia and Serbia.

 Rhododendron ferrugineumRhododendron ferrugineum